 Place kale, garlic, pumpkin seeds, coriander and green chillies, if using, into a food processor.
 Pulse until finely chopped, you may need to stop it occasionally to scrape down the sides or move things around a little to get it all going.
 With the motor still running, drizzle in the olive oil in a steady stream.
 Lastly add the lemon juice and miso, give it one final whiz, taste and season with sea salt and black pepper.
-Store in a covered container in the fridge for up to 1 week.
+If not using straight away pack into a clean glass jar, cover with a thin film of olive oil and store in the fridge for up to 1 week.

 All text and images copyrighted to Emma Galloway © 2010-2013, unless noted and may not be used without permission.